-(JR) Pre-1975 whole life was in-vogue and offered by most companies and advisors.
-In an interest rate environment, where interest rates could be generated in the 10-20% range, it fell out of favour.
-There was then the movement of buy term and invest the difference.
+(JR) Pre-1975 whole life insurance was in-vogue and offered by most companies and advisors.
+In an environment, where interest rates could be generated in the 10-20% range, it fell out of favour.
+There was then the movement to buy term and invest the difference.
 The problem being that most people never invested the difference and were left with nothing.
 Whole life coverage is a more sophisticated product, especially when used to back loans and is not clearly understood by most insurance advisors and/or investors.

 7. Why are the gains inside whole life tax exempt?

 (RW) According to the Income Tax Act, growth in permanent life insurance is exempt from annual taxation.

 (JR) Gains inside a whole life plan are tax exempt under the Canadian Tax Act Section 148.
 Any gains or growth are sheltered from tax until such time as they are either surrendered or cashed out.
 Note: individuals may take out up to approximately the amount they have paid without generating a tax bill.
 If in fact they withdraw more than they have put in in general, this could create a tax liability by way of interest profit.
 Therefore, the sheltering aspect refers to the internal cash value.